bterone/book-notes/Domain-Driven-Design.md

 E.g. A cargo management system would have;

 1. A Tracking Query that can access past and present handling of a particular Cargo
-2. AB ooking Application that allows a new Cargo to be registered and prepares the system for it
+2. A Booking Application that allows a new Cargo to be registered and prepares the system for it
 3. An Incident Logging Application that can record each handling of the Cargo (providing the information that is found by the Tracking Query)

 ## Distinguish Entities and Value Objects